Richielee630/Python-Algorithm/README.md

 ## Edit a file

-You’ll start by editing this README file to learn how to edit a file in Bitbucket. ##dd \
+You’ll start by editing this README file to learn how to edit a file in Bitbucket. ##d

 1. Click **Source** on the left side.
 2. Click the README.md link from the list of files.